aws-samples/config-resource-compliance-dashboard/README.md

 ### Advantages

 #### A simplified Configuration Management Database (CMDB) experience in AWS
 Avoid investment in a dedicated external CMDB system or third-party tools.
 Access the inventory of resources in a single pane of glass, without accessing the AWS Management Console on each account and region.
-Filter resources by account, region, custom tags and IP address.
-Plan the upgrade of Amazon RDS DB engines and AWS Lambda runtimes.
+Filter resources by account, region, and fields that are specific to the resource such as IP address.
+If you tag consistently your resources, for example to map them to the application, owning team and environment, specify those tags to the dashboard and they will be displayed alongside the other resource-specific information, and used for filtering your configuration items.
+Manage and plan the upgrade of Amazon RDS DB engines and AWS Lambda runtimes.

 #### Compliance tracking
 Track compliance of your AWS Config rules and conformance packs per service, region, account, resource.
 Identify resources that require compliance remediation and establish a process for continuous compliance review.
 Verify that your tagging strategy is consistently applied across accounts and regions.